Robert Fortune: Life

-In subsequent journeys he visited Formosa (modern day Taiwan) and Japan, and described the culture of the silkworm and the manufacture of rice.
-He introduced many trees, shrubs and flowers to the West, including the cumquat, a climbing double yellow rose ('Fortune's Double Yellow' (syn.
-Gold of Ophir) which proved a failure in England's climate) and many varieties of tree peonies, azaleas and chrysanthemums.
+In subsequent journeys, he visited Formosa (Taiwan) and Japan, and described the culture of the silkworm and the manufacture of rice.
+He introduced many trees, shrubs, and flowers to the West, including the cumquat, a climbing double yellow rose ('Fortune's Double Yellow' (syn.
+Gold of Ophir) which proved a failure in England's climate), and many varieties of tree peonies, azaleas and chrysanthemums.
 A climbing white rose that he brought back from China in 1850, believed to be a natural cross between Rosa laevigata and R. banksiae, was dubbed R. fortuniana (syn.
 R. fortuneana) in his honour.
 This rose, too, proved a failure in England, preferring warmer climates.
 Today, both of these roses are still widely grown by antique rose fanciers in mild winter regions.
 Rosa fortuniana also serves as a valuable rootstock in Australia and the southern regions of the United States.

-The incidents of his travels were related in a succession of books.
+He related his travels in a series of books.
 He died in London in 1880, and is buried in Brompton Cemetery.

 Legacy

 Fortune is credited with the introduction of a large number of plants, shrubs, and trees to Europe from China.
+In 1913, botanists Rehder and E.H.Wilson named a plant genus from China, with one species, Fortunearia sinensis, in his honour.